 Yet, investing in overseas companies such as Facebook, Alibaba, Cathay Pacific, Nestle or News Corp, seems like a world away to many people.
 In fact, these are large multinational companies listed in major stock markets in the world, including the US, Hong Kong, Switzerland and Australia.
 And we can invest in them through brokerage firms in Singapore.

 There are many reputable brokerage firms in Singapore, and majority offer the option to invest in overseas stock markets.
 We have compiled a list of local brokerage houses and the overseas stock markets available for trading.

 Once you decided on the brokerage that gives you access to the markets you want, you can head over to their individual websites:

-As you can tell, investing in American and the Hong Kong stock exchanges is popular among Singapore investors with all the local brokerages offer this market via its online trading service.
+As you can see, investing in American and the Hong Kong stock exchanges is popular among Singapore investors, with all the local brokerages offer this market via its online trading service.

 Charges That You May Incur

 Another thing you should note is that you will be subjected to a higher fee when you invest in foreign markets than when you purchase Singapore-listed shares.
 The main reason is that you have to keep these shares in a custodian account with the brokerage you bought it with.

 Below are some of that brokerage fees that you may be charged with, but not limited to:

 - Custodian/maintenance fees

 You may also have to pay a fee for corporate actions such as: